 Patient education is needed in cases of:

-Dental benefits, insurance, and financial options
+- Dental benefits, insurance, and financial options

-Root canal therapy
+- Root canal therapy

-Oral and maxillofacial surgery
+- Oral and maxillofacial surgery

 A phone call from the dentist is common aftercare, especially following a surgical procedure.
 The dentist assesses patient comfort, answers questions, and reminds patients of what to expect during recovery.
 Good aftercare protocol builds the patient/doctor confidence and trust and can help detect medical complications before they become serious.
 Recovery should be your number one concern after dental surgery.
 Always follow post operative instruction provided by your surgeon or dentist, to prevent any risk of infection or trauma to the surgical site.
 Follow these general guidelines after oral surgery for rapid recovery and optimum healing.

-Advance Dental surgery:
+What is Advance Dental Surgery?

 Laser Dental Treatment: It involves generating a beam of light into your mouth.
 The light enables your dentist to eliminate infected areas with accuracy.
 Sterilizing the affected area, the beam of light also closes off blood vessels.
 In most cases, patients rarely need anesthesia, meaning your dental visit will be relatively short.
 Since the 1960s, lasers have been used on teeth and gums and because of technological advancements, lasers are now used globally.
 Laser dental treatments ensure low-power, meaning the device is gentle on the mouth.
 Most commonly used for removing old composite fillings and fumigating infected root canals, lasers can also be used for crown lengthening, bone shaping and oral surgery.